Omaha Truck Accident Attorney

 Truck accidents happen on Nebraska’s highways and streets.
 Most of these drivers are safe and professional.
 All of these drivers follow federal safety rules that keep our highways safe and protect us all.
 Unfortunately, when the drivers of these big trucks don’t follow these important safety rules, people get hurt.

 When a passenger car is struck by a large truck, the injuries to the victims are much more likely to be fatal than injuries from an accident involving two smaller vehicles.
 Anyone involved in a truck accident has to contend with two major problems.
-First, semi trucks and tractor-trailers are massive, and so collisions with them tend to cause serious injuries.
+First, semi-trucks and tractor-trailers are massive, and so collisions with them tend to cause serious injuries.
 Second, trucking companies are typically owned by large corporate entities, and they have experience minimizing their liability for injuries caused when their trucks are involved in accidents.
 If you have been involved in a truck accident, contact our Omaha truck accident lawyers today.